dwittenberg2008/epoxy-resin-wood/docs/index.md

 * "My last flood coat and it has fully set what grade sand paper should I rough it up with first"
 1. "a little more than 220 I use a 280", most comments are 220

+* "I am making an epoxy river table with 2 waterfall edges, when I assemble the waterfall would it be best to use wood glue or epoxy resin?"
+1. "Resin on the resin, glue on the wood"